octopilami/python/README.md

-Get all CVE and score from a debian DSA release using NVD api.
+Get all CVE and score from a debian DSA release using NVD api v2.0.
 Get an api key from NVD : https://nvd.nist.gov/developers/request-an-api-key

 Requirements :
 * apt install python3-bs4